Line A (Rome Metro)

-Line A (Linea A) of the Rome Metro runs across the city from the north-west terminus of Battistini to the south-east terminus at Anagnina.
-It intersects with Line B at Termini and with Line C at San Giovanni.
-The line is marked orange on metro maps.
+Line A (Linea A) is a metro line serving Rome, Italy, and part of the Rome Metro.
+It runs across the city diagonally from the north-west terminus at Battistini to the south-east terminus at Anagnina.
+The line intersects with Line B at Termini and with Line C at San Giovanni.
+It is color-coded orange on transit maps and is the only line in the network that crosses the Tiber river.

-Normally very crowded, Line A is estimated to transport nearly half a million people daily.
+As the most heavily utilized route in the system, Line A is estimated to transport nearly half a million passengers daily.